Pece17/IoTBeacon/README.md

 service apache2 restart
 ```

-Go to the home directory and make the public_html folder, list the contents of the home directory to check that the public_html folder was succesfully created, and create the index.html file inside the public_html folder
+Go to the home directory and make the public_html folder, list the contents of the home directory to check that the public_html folder was succesfully created, and then create the index.html file inside the public_html folder

 ```
 cd